juanidiaz/Word-Guess-Game/pseudoCode.md

 # Redraw page (GAME)
 - Show played games (MATCHES)
 - Show lives left (LIVES)
-- Show list of letters used (GUESSLETTER)
+- Show list of letters used (GUESSEDLETTERS)
 - Show the status of the game (GUESS)
 - Show hint image
 - Check if the guess word has any '-' left